thecarebot/carebot-tracker/README.md

 });
 </script>
 ```
-2. Change `element-id` to match the CSS ID of the element containing the story on your page.

 It will usually take about 4 hours for traffic data to start showing on your GA dashboard.

 Here are more details on the two trackers available and how to use them: